Temporary performance degradation

 Now that you have a Temporal Server up and running with a Temporal Worker connected to it, you will trigger a workflow execution and observe its result in the Web UI.

 1. Create a client to trigger the workflow as defined in the worker.
-For instance, if you are using the Python SDK, this would look like:
+For instance, using the Canonical temporal-lib-py wrapper:

 from temporallib.client import Client, Options